manxzo/Project-1/README.md

 - This round has the highest point requirement in the Ante and will have some conditions for the player to fulfil such as spades having lower points or being only allowed to play one type of hand.

-**Note**:In the original game there are 8 Antes but for the sake of simplicity and the vastly lesser amount of Jokers, there will only be 3 Antes and a Bonus Boss Round.
+**Note**:In the original game there are 8 Antes but for the sake of simplicity and the vastly lesser amount of Jokers, there will only be 3 Antes and a Bonus Boss Ante.

 ### Jokers